 4. Dogs can only sweat through their paws

 Dogs sweat for the same reasons we do – to cool themselves.
 Unfortunately, dogs can only sweat through their paws, which is why they pant so heavily when it’s hot out.

 This is why it’s so important not to leave dogs locked in cars – the heat can overwhelm them far quicker than it does us.
-This is definitely one of the most interesting facts about dogs.

 5. Labradors are the most enduringly popular breed

 According to the American Kennel Club, Labradors have placed in the ‘Top 10 Most Popular Breeds’ list for 30 consecutive years.

 No other breed has come close to this level of enduring popularity, but it’s really no surprise.
 Labradors are well suited for roles as assistance dogs for people with disabilities.
 They really do make great dogs!